-Your half day boat tour to Pulau (=island in Malay) Dayang Bunting is about to begin!
-In this island / geopark you can swim in the fresh water lake of the Pregnant woman (wearing a life jacket is essential and you have to pay extra to rent it if you wish to get into the water- cheap but annoying!
+Your half day morning boat tour to Pulau (=island in Malay) Dayang Bunting is about to begin!
+In this island / geopark you can swim in the fresh waters of the “Lake of the Pregnant woman”– ask the guides to show you her figure!
+Wearing a life jacket is essential here and you have to pay extra to rent it if you wish to get into the water- cheap but annoying!
 There are also few spas (!) , paddle boats for renting and a small café.

 -An unpleasant phenomenon in the Andaman sea is the «sea lice» that leads to body itching and potentially rashes.
 Technically it is not «lice» but many people refer to the phenomenon that way.
 Actually, the rash is caused by the tiny stinging cells of the thimble jellyfish or, in some cases, the larvae stage of the sea anemone.
 It has been reported in Andaman Sea, Caribbean, Florida, and other seas around the globe.
-The phenomenon affected us only 1 day out of the 9 we swam in Langkawi but the itching reaction was so strong that we had to get out of the water straight away!
+The phenomenon affected us only 1 day out of the 9 we swam in Langkawi but the itching reaction was so strong that we had to dash out of the water straight away!
 Many people suggest to dive a few meters away but we were rubbing off so much so we couldn’t think of anything else!
-Read more here.
+Read more information about the phenomenon here.

 Are you planning to visit Malaysia?
 I think you found out some valid reasons to add Langkawi to your Malaysia itinerary in here!
 Have you been to Langkawi?
 Comment your thoughts or recommendations below!